sesh/ready/README.md

 ## Standard Checks

-This tool overlaps with a bunch of other online site checking tool.
+This tool overlaps with a bunch of other online site checking tools.
-I use these ones on a regular basis (and recommend them):
+Here's a few that I have used in the past:

 - https://webhint.io/
 - https://pagespeed.web.dev/